-Each year, Newsboys Foundation provides grants to approximately 40 community organisations that work with disadvantaged Victorian youth aged 11 to 21.
+Each year, Newsboys Foundation provides grants to approximately 40 community organisations that work with young Victorians aged 11 to 21 who are experiencing disadvantage.

 Each year we seek out community organisations that are having incredible impact on Victorian young people.
 We work closely with these groups, helping to make their innovative projects and programs a reality.
 Our most recently funded programs include a mentorship program connecting autistic professionals with autistic students, a youth drama program focused on young refugees and migrants from South Sudan and the Pacific Islands, a mobile STEM lab for 6 primary schools in regional Victoria, Indigenous scholarships to attend private secondary schools and support for highly talented, low-income students to study ballet at the highest level in Australia.